dotnetway/dotnetway.github.io/_posts/2018-01-20-Scalar functions in Sql Server.markdown

 ---
-layout: post
 title:  "Scalar functions in Sql Server."
 date:   2018-01-20 12:15:31 +0100
+categories:
+  - SQL
+tags:
-categories: T-SQL
+  - T-SQL
-comments: true
 ---

 Today I wanted to talk about scalar functions in Sql Server and a very interesting utility that I discovered recently.